pnnl/neuromancer/examples/lightning_integration_examples/README.md

 ## Tutorials

 The user will find several Lightning-Neuromancer tutorials in this folder.
-We describe the purpose of each here:
+There are two main tutorials
 * Part 1: Goes over how basics on how a Neuromancer set-up can be converted into the Lightning version
 * Part 2: Goes over more advanced / nuanced cases when migrating towards Lightning.
-Also showcases automated GPU support
+Also showcases automated GPU support, loading/saving weights

+Other domain-specific examples can be found in the "other_examples" folder:

 * Part 3: Goes over solving a PINN with the Lightning workflow
-* Part 4: Goes over using Koopman Operators with the Lightning workflow.
+* lightning_nonauto_DeepKoopman: Goes over using Koopman Operators with the Lightning workflow.
 Also showcases how to easily visualize training progress with Tensorboard
-* Part 5: Goes over using cvxpy with Lightning workflow.
+* lightning_cvxpy_layers: Goes over using cvxpy with Lightning workflow.
-* Part 6: Is a Python script that demonstrates solving a computationally expensive problem with automated multi-GPU distributed training
+* complex_objective_function_multi_GPU.py: Is a Python script that demonstrates solving a computationally expensive problem with automated multi-GPU distributed training
-* Part 7: Demonstrates how to easily profile/benchmark
+* lighting_custom_training_example: Demonstrates how the user can define their own training logic to replace default training logic, if desired

+:param epochs: Number of epochs for training.
+Defaults to 1000.
+        :param train_metric: Metric for training.
+Defaults to 'train_loss'.
+        :param dev_metric: Metric for development/validation.
+Defaults to 'dev_loss'.
+        :param test_metric: Metric for testing.
+Defaults to 'test_loss'.
+Currently unused
+        :param eval_metric: Metric for model checkpointing.
+Defaults to 'dev_loss'.
+        :param patience: Number of epochs to wait for improvement before early stopping.
+Defaults to None (no patience)
+        :param warmup: Number of warmup epochs.
+Defaults to 0.
+        :param clip: Gradient clipping value, by norm.
+Defaults to 100.0.
+        :param custom_optimizer: Optimizer to be used during training.
+If None (default), an Adam optimizer with learning rate of 0.001 will be used.
+        :param save_weights: Whether to save weights.
+Defaults to True.
+        :param weight_path: Path to save weights.
+Defaults to './'.
+        :param weight_name: Name of the weight file.
+By default, filename is None and will be set to '{epoch}-{step}', where “epoch” and “step” match the number of finished epoch and optimizer steps respectively.
+        :param devices: Device assignment strategy.
+Defaults to 'auto'.
+        :param strategy: Strategy for distributed training.
+Defaults to 'auto'.
+        :param accelerator: Accelerator type.
+Defaults to 'auto'.
+        :param profiler: Profiler to use.
+Defaults to None (no profiling)
+        :param custom_training_step: Custom training step function, if desired.
+Defaults to None, in which case the standard training step procedure is executed

 ## LitTrainer Parameters
 * epochs: Number of training epochs
-* monitor_metric: One of 'train_loss', 'dev_loss', 'test_loss'.
-This metric will be monitored every epoch during training and will save the best weights accordingly.
+* eval_metric: This metric will be monitored every epoch during training and will save the best weights accordingly.
+Default 'dev_loss'
+* train_metric: Metric for training.
+Defaults to 'train_loss'.
-* dev_metric:
+* dev_metric: Metric for development/validation.
+Defaults to 'dev_loss'.
+* test_metric: Metric for testing.
+Defaults to 'test_loss'.
+Currently unused
+* patience: Number of epochs to wait for improvement before early stopping.
+Defaults to None (no patience)
+* warmup: Number of warmup epochs.
+Defaults to 0.
+* clip: Gradient clipping value, by norm.
+Defaults to 100.0
 * custom_optimizer:
     * If the user wants to pass in their own optimizer.
 For example:
     ```